mharen/mharen.github.io/_posts/2011/2011-03-15-how-not-to-cross-border-or-please.md

 - around town
 - work
 - random updates
-title: "How Not to Cross the Border, Or \u201CPlease Proceed to Immigration\u201D"
+title: How Not to Cross the Border, Or "Please Proceed to Immigration"
 ---

 I travel a fair bit for my job and it occasionally takes me up north to America Junior.
 I’ve been to Ontario dozens of times and before Sunday never once been hassled for more than five minutes.
 I carefully go through the motions of avoiding the dangerous “w” word and normally cruise right through.